Political Will Must To Revamp Health Sector; Minister Jan - UrduPoint

 'Political Will' Must To Revamp Health Sector; Minister Jan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Dec, 2023) Caretaker Federal Minister for Health, Dr. Nadeem Jan, emphasized on Thursday that strong political will is a must to revamp the healthcare system in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Dec, 2023) Caretaker Federal Minister for Health, Dr. Nadeem Jan, has emphasized that strong political will was a must to revamp the healthcare system in the country.

-Political parties should keep the health reforms agenda on top of their election manifestos by ensuring quality health services and affordability to the masses at their doorstep, the minister said while talking to private news channels.
+Political parties should keep the health reforms agenda on the top of their election manifestos by ensuring quality health services and affordability to the masses at their doorstep, the minister said while talking to a private news channel on Friday.

-Jan said that health and education are the main pillars of the development paradigm, but unfortunately, in our country, both sectors have been neglected in the past.
+Jan said that health and education were the main pillars of the development paradigm, but unfortunately in our country, both sectors had been neglected in the past.

 He said another challenge that the country faces is the population explosion, which crossed 250 million, and resources are minimal to cater to the needs.